-- Ginkgo biloba, which exhibits "inconsistent and unconvincing benefits" based on a 2007 Cochrane systematic review of 35 clinical trials and 4247 participants6.
-The recently published Ginkgo Evaluation of Memory (GEM) study also concluded that ginkgo was not effective in preventing dementia in elderly individuals with mild cognitive impairment (MCI) or normal cognition7.
-Practitioners who prescribe ginkgo should be aware of the variability of active ingredient among preparations and the potential for drug interactions, such as increased bleeding risk when combined with warfarin and antiplatelet agents. - Selegiline and piracetam, which are both not recommended for the treatment of core cognitive symptoms of dementia.
+- Ginkgo biloba, which exhibits "inconsistent and unconvincing benefits" based on a 2007 Cochrane systematic review of 35 clinical trials and 4247 participants.
+In a recent study with a 5-year follow up, 120 mg standardised ginkgo biloba extract did not reduce the risk of progression to Alzheimer's disease compared with placebo in elderly patients with memory complaints.
+Practitioners who prescribe ginkgo should be aware of the variability of active ingredient among preparations and the potential for drug interactions, such as increased bleeding risk when combined with warfarin and antiplatelet agents, and the antagonism of thiazides and anticonvulsants (valproate and carbamazepine). - Selegiline, piracetam and rosiglitazone, which are not recommended for the treatment of core cognitive symptoms of dementia.